How To Deal With Friends Who Do Not Respect You?

 If a friend continues to treat you poorly despite your efforts to address the issue, it may be time to end the friendship.

-Never forego compassion and kindness.
+8. Never forget compassion and kindness.

 When your friend is being disrespectful, respond with kindness and respect.
 This can help defuse the situation and prevent it from escalating.